darwinia-network/crab-docs/docs/dvm-deposit.md

 sidebar_label: Deposit
 ---

-It is a process of transferring assets from a Substrate account to a DVM account.
+It is an action of transferring assets from a Substrate account to a DVM account.
 The receiving address is the Substrate address of the DVM account.

 ## Preparation

-Using Metamask to generate a DVM address.
+You should have a DVM account to receive `PRING/PKTON`, if not, please use Metamask to generate one.
 See [How to use Metamask](dvm-metamask).

 ## Deposit